zinccat/flaxattention/README.md

 - FlaxAttention (This repo): 0.13s

 We can see that the performance is about 20% slower than the original implementation.
 There are still some optimizations to be done.

+## Issues
+Autograd for Pallas is quite slow.